cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 }
 ```

-Note how:

-* You recognize [`NewGameCreated`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/types/keys.go#L50), [`GameRejected`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/types/keys.go#L60) and [`MovePlayed`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/types/keys.go#L66) as constant values defined in your Go code.
+* [`NewGameCreated`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/types/keys.go#L50), [`GameRejected`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/types/keys.go#L60), and [`MovePlayed`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/types/keys.go#L66) are constant values defined in your Go code.
 They were associated with a `key` of [`"action"`](https://github.com/cosmos/b9-checkers-academy-draft/blob/9a22cd21/x/checkers/keeper/msg_server_create_game.go#L52).
-* Because events are arrays of key/value pairs, you need to go through them to find what you want.
-Unless you decide to proactively index your events as part of a later optimization.
+* Because events are arrays of key/value pairs you must go through them to find what you want, unless you proactively index events as part of a later optimization.
-* It uses three new functions `handleEventCreate`, `handleEventReject` and `handleEventPlay`.
-You can create them and put `console.log(event)` in them to explore what these objects are and think about what actions you would take with them.
+* `handleEvent` uses three new functions: `handleEventCreate`, `handleEventReject`, and `handleEventPlay`.
+Create them and put `console.log(event)` inside each to explore what these objects are and consider what actions you would take with them.

 ## Handle one create event

-This is where you finally update your `db` with the information provided.
-Define a convenience function in `createIndexer`:
+Now you update your `db` with the information provided.
+First, define a convenience function in `createIndexer`:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/b030b2f/src/server/indexer.ts#L191-L193]
 const getAttributeValueByKey = (attributes: Attribute[], key: string): string | undefined => {